Noordeep-Singh1/Python-Practice/README.md

 # my-python-project
-this project is for my python learning
+This project is for my python learning.
  Author - Noordeep Singh